jbhunt/saccade-decoder/README.md

 Both models do pretty well decoding the type of saccade using neural activity with sklearn's MLP struggling a little bit more to predict null events (z=0).

-## Decoding peri-saccadic eye velocity with a multi-layer perceptron
+# 3. Decoding peri-saccadic eye velocity
 Next, I wanted to see if I could decode eye velocity using single-unit spiking.
 Unlike saccade type which is a categorical variable, eye velocity is a continuous time-series, so the type of problem changes from classification to regression.
 To decode eye velocity, I implemented an MLP-based regressor using PyTorch and compared its performance to scikit-learn's `sklearn.neural_network.MLPRegressor` class.
 From left to right, the columns in the figure below show the test eye velocity waveforms, the predicted eye velocity waveforms using scikit-learn's regressor, the predicted eye velocity waveforms using my regressor, the residuals from scikit-learn's predictions, and the residuals from my regressor's predictions.
 I've grouped the samples by the type of saccade for visualization.
 The solid lines on top of each subplot show the average eye velocity for that subset of samples.

 <p align="center">